The Beginnings of Alcohol Abuse: Why Using Alcohol to Relax is a Bad Idea

 What started out as a way to relax brings on a range of symptoms that only work to increase a person’s discomfort and overall stress level.
 With continued alcohol abuse, these symptoms only worsen in severity and occur on a more frequent basis.

 Alcohol’s slowing effects on brain activity inevitably take a toll on a person’s emotional well-being.
 It doesn’t take very long at all before cycles of withdrawal produce prolonged periods of depression and anxiety.

 At this point, drinkers tend to engage in self-medicating practices in terms of using alcohol to relieve uncomfortable withdrawal symptoms.
 Once emotional distress enters the picture, the tendency to self-medicate can quickly turn into a reflex response.
 These developments form the basis for a growing alcohol addiction.

 Whenever a pattern of drinking starts to unfold within a person’s daily life, the makings for alcohol abuse are at work.
 Like most any other type of addictive substance, alcohol’s effects on the brain and body compound over time creating conditions for physical and psychological dependency to take hold.

 In the absence of needed treatment help, getting and drinking alcohol soon becomes the focus within one’s daily life.

-> If you suspect you or someone you know may be engaging in alcohol abuse behaviors and have questions about available treatment options, please feel free to call our toll-free helpline at to speak with one of our addictions specialists.
+If you suspect you or someone you know may be engaging in alcohol abuse behaviors and have questions about available treatment options, please feel free to call our toll-free helpline at 800-598-5053 (Who Answers?) to speak with one of our addictions specialists.